eyo-chen/DSA/Recursion/combinationSum2/readme.md

 `for i = 1; i < candidates.length; i++`<br/>
 It's okay to choose 2a to explore the next call stack<br/>
 But it's not okay to choose 2b and 2c<br/>
+Consider this example, candidates = [1a,1b,2,5,6,7], target = 8<br>
+At first, we're allowed to choose 1a and start our exploration<br/>
+But we can't choose 1b at here<br/>
+That's because we first choose 1a, and we'll get [1a, 2, 5] as a valid combination<br/>
+If we choose 1b, we'll get [1b, 2, 5] as another valid combination<br/>
+We don't want duplicate combinations in our result<br/>

 Note that we pass `i + 1` to the next call stack<br/>
 Why is different from the previous solution?<br/>